JDStraughan/jdstraughan.github.io/_posts/2014-11-09-a-geeks-guide-to-walt-disney-world.md

 #### World Showcase

 The eleven countries represented at EPCOT's world showcase each offer shopping, entertainment, food and drinks from their homeland.
 Enjoying some unique refreshments while strolling around World Showcase Lagoon keeps the adults happy and Kidcot allows kids to create personalized souvenirs at each country.

 There is also an interactive game, [Agent P's World Showcase Adventure](https://disneyworld.disney.go.com/attractions/epcot/agent-p-world-showcase-adventure/) to keep the young detectives busy while exploring the shops and themed areas of each country.
+It is fun to play along, and the adventure will bring the entire family into each country's nooks and crannies.

+Every country is worth exploring, and all cast-members are native to the host country.
+Talking with shopping attendants in Norway, or portrait artists in France, for example, can be educational and rewarding.

+A often overlooked ride is Gran Fiesta Tour Starring The Three Caballeros inside the Mexico Pavilion.
+Directly inside the pyramid is the Kidcot station for Mexico, and once you enter the marketplace, head left to find a boat ride that is usually a very short short line for a dark ride at Disney.
+This ride is suitable for all ages, and we ride this every year.

+Norway's Maelstorm has been removed and is being converted to a Frozen themed ride, however this country still offers great shopping and dining.
+A beautiful area with quaint shops and good eats, you will not regret a stop here.

+China has street performances that are worth watching if you catch them on the way by.
+I personally find this the most disappointing of the countries, but it does have some fun shops and views.

+Our family loves to visit Germany, as my wife spent her childhood with her family there while her father was in the service.
+They swear by the authenticity of the food and beer, and our son loves to dance to the live music in the Biergarten.
+The shops sell seasonal German fare, with Lebkuchen being one of my wife's favorite finds during the holidays.

+Italy is one of our favorites, from the food and wine, live shows, and beautiful courtyard it is easy to spend a lot of time in this country.
+We recommend both restaurants, and the beverage cart is has many good selections.

+The American Pavilion goes great with a smoked turkey leg, and while it may be tempting to pass this one up, I recommend checking it out.
+Be sure to watch the a cappella group The Voices of Liberty perform in the rotunda before watching the animatronic show The American Adventure staring Mark Twain and Benjamin Franklin.
+Both of these are highly recommended.

+Every trip through Japan includes a stroll through the Mikimoto shops, where we usually get a pearl from a live oyster and peruse the thousands of items available for purchase.
+Take a few minutes to stop and look at the gardens and bonsai trees that are expertly manicured and put on display around the Japan Pavilion.

+The Morocco Pavilion smells of burning incense and feels like a scene from Casablanca.
+The marketplace is a fun place to look around, and the restaurants serve exotic options from this beautiful country.
+We cannot help be find ourselves donning fez hats and chasing each other through the interconnected shops.

+When it comes to the Epcot countries, France is our favorite.
+We love to get a silhouette, portrait, or caricature from one of the street artists.
+There is usually a photopass photographer by the fountain in the main plaza, and the "Impressions de France" film is a popular attraction.
+The pastry shop Boulangerie Pâtisserie has incredible macaroons and éclairs, amongst other delicacies.

+In the United Kingdom we like to visit the shops packed full of Beatles memorabilia and Dr Who swag.
+Listing to The Hat Lady at the Rose &amp; Crown Pub or British Revolution on the outdoor stage makes the perfect backdrop to a cold cider or pint of stout.
+Sometimes you will find Mary Poppins or Alice roaming the streets, and don't forget to take a photo in an classic red phone-booth.

+Like the country it models, the Canada pavilion is a vast complex with an incredible garden, world class dining at Le Cellier, and Martin Short in Circle-Vision 360.
+His show O Canada! is hilarious and family friendly with majestic views of our northern neighbor.

+Each of the countries in the showcase can take hours to truly enjoy.
+Every time we make our way around World Showcase, we see new things and have new experiences.
+The street performances and live entertainment are great to catch when making the round, and dinner reservations to one of the table service restaurants is highly advised.

 ### Hollywood Studios